TiWinDeTea/PapraGame/README.md

 <br/>
 You can choose the keys for each player in the res/keys.conf file.
 Default keys are the arrows for player 1

-Pause by pressing Escape (the game also pauses if it looses the focus [sfml 2.3]).
+Pause by pressing Escape (the game also pauses if it looses the focus).
 When you hit an obstacle, you will be unvulnerable for 5 turns.
 Strange violet stuff that may appears in a map are warps.
 Going into a warp will teleport you to another random warp.
 Beware the walls !

 ###Maps